-Accelerated Mobile Pages (AMP) is an open-source technology created with the mission of providing "a user-first format for web content."
+AMP (formerly known as Accelerated Mobile Pages) is an open-source technology created with the mission of providing "a user-first format for web content."
 AMP restricts and simplifies webpages to load them nearly instantly for mobile device users visiting from services that support AMP.
-You can learn more about AMP at ampproject.org.
+You can learn more about AMP at amp.dev.

 Administrators on the LexBlog Platform can enable AMP on Boutique and Full Service sites.

 Most AMP content loads in less than half a second, leading to increased user engagement.
 A study commissioned by Google found that AMP leads to a 10 percent increase in website traffic, and visitors spend twice as long on AMP content.

 While Google doesn't use AMP as a search engine ranking factor, it does add a lightning bolt icon to AMP content in mobile search results that may cause more users to visit your site.